 Contemporary culture cannot be adequately understood without considering the impact of religious extremism.
 While other factors play a role, it is religious passions that fuel the jihadist movement in the Islamic world, incite violence in the occupied Palestinian territories, and amplify culture wars between secular and religious forces in the U.S. This course examines the root causes of such cultural phenomena, asking whether fundamentalism can exist in modern society without leading to bloodshed.

-AHU 3325 Refer to CSS 3325 under Communications in Social Sciences Courses for description.
+SOC 3315 Refer to Sociology under Social Sciences Courses for description.

 Holocaust Theatre and Film